blindern/drift/README.md

     to more easily recreate instances if needed, and to have a single location to backup.
   - As host OS we use Fedora CoreOS which is self-updating.
-    - Some older hosts still uses CoreOS Container Linux which is to be replaced with Fedora CoreOS.
 - [Ansible](./ansible/) is used to configure the hosts, including the mapping of which services run on the various hosts.
 When recreating a VM instance, Ansible should perform all required tasks for the host